 The RRIF is an entirely new plan.
 Even if you had an RRSP with the financial institution, it would require you to fill out the application on which you will have to make several decisions regarding the retirement income fund.
 Many financial institutions prepare the application on your behalf to make the process easier.

 Choosing RRIF Beneficiary

 You never know what life has in store for you and how long you will live.
-Many people build their nest egg intending to use what they need while they are alive and leaving the rest behind for their loved ones.
+Many people build their nest eggs intending to use what they need while they are alive and leave the rest behind for their loved ones.

 The RRIF requires assigning a beneficiary.
 Your spouse, children, or grandchildren can qualify to receive the RRIF tax-free once you pass away.
 You can name other beneficiaries for the RRIF balance when you pass, but the account will require paying taxes.
 You can also make the RRIF a part of your estate and distribute the sum based on your last will and testament.